Contact a Yokogawa Expert to learn how we can help you solve your challenges.

 As in every project, it is always a challenge to avoid unpleasant surprises.
 As Air Liquid’s production processes are generally considered to be highly mission critical, a risk analysis was done before the project order was placed.
 Personnel from Air Liquide and Yokogawa met a number of times to check each step of the project for possible risks.
 Five challenges were identified that Yokogawa would need to address to ensure that the project went smoothly.
 Although Air Liquide’s wish-list was long and challenging, Yokogawa has been able to meet their expectations.

 One challenge for Air Liquide was the need to prepare its previously installed CENTUM CS 3000 DCS platform for the future and to avoid whenever possible the necessity of making “regret investments” for the addition of new I/O. Since 2000, the CENTUM platform has evolved, and the current CENTUM VP R5 offering incorporates the latest human machine interface (HMI), network, and controller technologies.

-The upgrade from CS 3000 R3 to CENTUM VP R5 was done in steps, starting with the installation of the CENTUM VP R5 software, the replacement of the R3 operator stations with R5 operator stations running the 64-bit version of Windows 7, and the installation of new 16:9 24” monitors.
+The upgrade from CS 3000 R3 to CENTUM VP R5 was done in steps, starting with the installation of the CENTUM VP R5 software, the replacement of the R3 operator stations with R5 operator stations running the 64-bit Windows OS, and the installation of new 16:9 24” monitors.
 Among other things, the upgrade to the latest Windows version eliminated the dependence on Windows XP, which Microsoft had stopped supporting in April 2014.

 As CENTUM allows the coexistence of R3 and R5 operator stations, it was decided to do the R3 to R5 upgrade one operator station at a time.
 Having both the old and new stations in the control room made it easier for the operators to acquaint themselves with the new HMI.